-Any vacuum with less than 1,000 watts probably isn’t worth the investment.
+Any vacuum with less than 1,000 watts probably isn’t worth the investment, unless you’re just looking for something like a lightweight stick vacuum to compliment your primary cleaner.
 You need to pick up the dirt without any extra fuss or muss.
 Especially if you have pets in your home, the 1,000 wattage point is even more important.
 But, as much as 1,400 watts is just overkill.
 This is where the “don’t break the bank” considerations come in… Remember, you went carpet-less for good reasons!
 Avoiding the irritation of trapped dirt is just one of them.

 One Last Thing: Allergens